Chat with us, powered by LiveChat

 8. Conduct the Intervention

-Professional assistance is recommended when conducting an intervention.
+Professional assistance is recommended when conducting interventions for alcohol abuse.
 Licensed therapists and counselors, known as interventionists, can guide you and your family throughout the entire process.
 They will instruct participants to avoid presenting accusations and to approach the person in a non-judgmental manner.

 9. Post Intervention